New 42 day free trial

 Tutorials & examples:

 "Some languages can be read by humans, but not by machines, while others can be read by machines but not by humans.
-XML solves this problem by being readable to neither."-Unknown
+XML solves this problem by being readable to neither." -Unknown

-Plus, you get a ton of Software Development Kits (SDKs) including .NET, Go, Python, JavaScript, iOS, Java, PHP, Ruby, Rust with example code snippets that go on for days.
-Here are some snippets for our Python SDK on GitHub.
-And there's more where that comes from.
-Lots more.
+Plus, you get a ton of Software Development Kits (SDKs), including .NET, Go, Python, JavaScript, iOS, Java, PHP, Ruby, and Rust, with example code snippets that go on for days.

-Each Smarty API:
+"Each Smarty API:

 • is fully documented